eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 ## Introduction

 This is a sort of "redo" of my second post on Approval voting, from November 2025.
 I was early on in my journey of learning about Approval voting, and I think I can explain this concept much better now (and far more concisely).
-This is primarily based on the seminal 1978 paper by Brams and Fishburn <d-cite key="bramsFishburn1978approval"></d-cite>.
+This post is primarily based on the seminal 1978 paper by Brams and Fishburn <d-cite key="bramsFishburn1978approval"></d-cite>.

 The question we are trying to answer in this post is a simple one: